 Addressing both sides of this critical debate, Shaun Spiers argues that to drive house building on the scale needed, government must strike a contract with civil society: in return for public support and acceptance of the loss of some countryside, it must guarantee high quality, affordable developments, in the right locations.
 Simply imposing development, as recent governments of all political persuasions have attempted, will not work.

 Focusing on house building and conservation politics in England, Spiers uses his considerable experience and extensive research to demonstrate why the current model doesn’t work, and why there needs to be both planning reform and a more active role for the state, including local government.

-Shaun Spiers was Chief Executive of the Campaign to Protect Rural England (CPRE) from 2004-2017.
+Shaun Spiers was Chief Executive of the Campaign to Protect Rural England (CPRE) from 2004 to 2017.
 Founded in 1926, CPRE ‘campaigns for a beautiful and living countryside’.
-Before joining CPRE, Shaun was Chief Executive of ABCUL, the credit union trade association, and from 1994 – 1999 he was MEP for London South East.
+Before joining CPRE, Shaun was Chief Executive of ABCUL, the credit union trade association, and from 1994 to 1999 he was MEP for London South East.
 He is currently executive director of the environmental think-tank, Green Alliance.

 How to think about housing and planning;

 The housing crisis;

 "This book is a fascinating read and its message is spot on.
 The need for increasing the delivery of new homes has never been more urgent - but equally vital is building homes that are beautiful, energy efficient and that add value to the local community.
 Thank you Shaun, this book is essential reading for all housing policy makers."
 Sue Chalkley, Hastoe Housing Association